-The Council will re-examine future ROPs for the Fitzroy Basin, and possibly the Burnett Basin, against principle 4 in its next NCP assessment.
+The Council will examine ROPs for the Fitzroy Basin, and possibly the Burnett Basin, against principle 4 in its next NCP assessment.

-Principle 5 states that where environmental water requirements cannot be met due to existing uses, action (including re-allocation) should be taken to meet environmental needs.
+Principle 5 states that where environmental water requirements cannot be met due to existing uses, action (including reallocation) should be taken to meet environmental needs.